-- Regular awareness trainings, - Preparation of the relevant policies for personal data processing (e.g. data retention policy, data security policy, etc.), - Carrying out a risk analysis to define the risks and solutions related to the data processing activities, - Carrying out internal periodical and/or random audits, - Preparing an access authorization matrix and ensuring authorization controls, - Ensuring network security and application security, - Conducting penetration tests, - Deletion, destruction and anonymization of personal data.
+- Regular awareness trainings, - Preparation of the relevant policies for personal data processing (e.g., data retention policy, data security policy, etc.), - Carrying out a risk analysis to define the risks and solutions related to the data processing activities, - Carrying out internal periodical and/or random audits, - Preparing an access authorization matrix and ensuring authorization controls, - Ensuring network security and application security, - Conducting penetration tests, - Deletion, destruction and anonymization of personal data.

-On the other hand, for the processing of special category personal data, the DPL stipulates that "sufficient measures," as determined by the DPA, must be adopted.
-Please refer to question 7 for the relevant DPA decision.
+On the other hand, for the processing of special category

+personal data, the DPL stipulates that "sufficient measures," as determined by the DPA, must be adopted.
+Please refer to Question 8 for the relevant DPA decision.

-27. Do the laws in your jurisdiction address security breaches and, if so, how does the law define "security breach"?
+29. Do the data protection, privacy and cybersecurity laws in your jurisdiction address security breaches, and, if so, how does the law define "security breach"?